-- (f) an activity that reduces energy consumption by increasing consumption of non-renewable fuels (other than Gas) to provide equivalent goods or services; - (g) an activity that is eligible to create tradeable certificates under the Renewable Energy (Electricity) Act 2000 (Cth), except if the activity is the installation of a new or replacement solar water heater or heat pump water heater; - (h) an activity that increases the efficiency of Gas consumption and results in flaring of Gas; - (i) an activity that reduces energy consumption by generating electricity from any source where: - (i) the generated electricity is exported to the Electricity Network; or - (ii) the generating system has a nameplate rating of 30 MW or higher; - (j) a fuel switching activity under clause 7A, clause 8.5, clause 8.6 or clause 8.7 that leads to a net increase in greenhouse gas emissions, where greenhouse gas emissions are calculated using Electricity Savings, Gas Savings, and full fuel cycle emissions factors and equations from the current version of the National Greenhouse Accounts Factors. - (k) an activity implemented at a Site in the Australian Capital Territory where the Site is required to report energy consumption under any of the following: - (i) the National Greenhouse and Energy Reporting Act 2007 (Cth); or - (ii) the Australian Government's Energy Efficiency in Government Operations Policy; or - (iii) the Carbon Neutral ACT Government Framework. - (1) if the Site is in the Australian Capital Territory, any Lighting Upgrade (as referred to in clause 9.4) that is undertaken as part of a development or refurbishment requiring development approval under the Planning and Development Act 2007 (ACT). - 5.5 For the purposes of clause 5.3, a Recognised Energy Saving Activity may:
+- (f) an activity that reduces consumption of an Eligible Fuel by increasing consumption of Non-renewable Fuels (other than electricity) to provide equivalent goods or services; - (g) (deleted); - (h) an activity that reduces Gas or Biogas consumption by flaring that Gas or Biogas instead; - (i) an activity that reduces consumption of an Eligible Fuel by generating electricity from any source where the generating system has a nameplate rating of 30 MW or higher; - (j) a fuel switching activity under clause 7A, clause 8.5, clause 8.6 or clause 8.7 that leads to a net increase in greenhouse gas emissions, where greenhouse gas emissions are calculated using Energy Savings, and the emissions factors provided in Table A28 of Schedule A. - (k) an activity implemented at a Site in the Australian Capital Territory where the Site is required to report energy consumption under any of the following: - (i) the National Greenhouse and Energy Reporting Act 2007 (Cth); or - (ii) the Australian Government's Energy Efficiency in Government Operations Policy; or - (iii) the Carbon Neutral ACT Government Framework. - (1) if the Site is in the Australian Capital Territory, any Lighting Upgrade (as referred to in clause 9.4) that is undertaken as part of a development or refurbishment requiring development approval under the Planning and Development Act 2007 (ACT). - (m) the export of electricity, Gas or Biogas from a Site to the Electricity Network or Gas Network. - (n) supply or purchase of a gaseous fuel from the Gas Network by a customer: - (i) where representations are made by the Gas Retailer that there is a reduction in greenhouse gas emissions, because the gaseous fuel supplied represents an amount equal to the production of a gaseous fuel from a particular energy source. - (ii) except where Biogas is supplied directly between neighbouring or nearby Sites by a purpose-built pipe or system of pipes that has been licensed by SafeWork NSW

-- (a) involve multiple Activity Definitions or items of End-User Equipment; and - (b) occur at a single Site or across multiple Sites where each Implementation has an Implementation Date; and - (c) be delivered by Implementations with the same or different Implementation Dates.
+- (o) an activity that generates energy using Native Forest Bio-materials. - (p) installation of a solar photovoltaic system, except where this is used for solar irrigation pumping. - (q) installation of a solar or heat pump water heater, except where these replace an electric or gas hot water heater, or are installed in a non-residential building. - 5.5 For the purposes of clause 5.3, a Recognised Energy Saving Activity may: - (a) involve multiple Activity Definitions or items of End-User Equipment; and - (b) occur at a single Site or across multiple Sites where each Implementation has an Implementation Date; and - (c) be delivered by Implementations with the same or different Implementation Dates.